 Area of ExPERTISE: Global Health & Environment

-Berkeley's unique Global Health and Environment (GHE) program offers an interdisciplinary educational experience (leading to either an MPH degree or an MS degree) designed to train the next generation of global health leaders with the skills necessary to assist developing countries in achieving improvements in public health through environmental sustainability.
+Berkeley's unique Global Health and Environment emphasis offers an interdisciplinary educational experience (leading to either an MPH degree or an MS degree) designed to train the next generation of global health leaders with the skills necessary to assist developing countries in achieving improvements in public health through environmental sustainability.

 EHS students learn from distinguished Berkeley faculty the analytical and practical skills necessary -- in epidemiology, statistics, demography, international development and environmental health policy -- to protect the local, regional, and global environment while achieving sustainable development.
 EHS students who focus on global health and environment apply what they learn to address some of the most pressing and complicated environmental health challenges facing the global community.

 EHS faculty include top global health scholars -- such as Profs.
 Kirk Smith, Michael Bates, Justin Remais -- who sustain long-term research programs in global environmental health at sites around the world.
 We have active research in China, India, Nepal, Ecuador, Senegal and Guatemala, to name just a few.
 Students can connect with global health leaders across campus, apply for research funding, and network with peers through Berkeley’s Center for Global Public Health.

 an appreciation of the statistical and epidemiological techniques used to establish causal links between environmental contaminants and ill-health;